ISA-tools/isa-api/docs/creationtutorial.rst

 .. code-block:: python

-        from isatools.isatab import dumps
+        from isatools import isatab
-        return dumps(investigation)  # dumps() writes out the ISA as a string representation of the ISA-Tab
+        return isatab.dumps(investigation)  # dumps() writes out the ISA as a string representation of the ISA-Tab

 The function listed above is designed to return all three files as a single string output for ease of inspection.
 Alternatively you could do something like ``dump(isa_obj=investigation, output_path='./')`` to write the files to